CormacStone/GroupGame/README.md

 # GroupGame

 ### Anyone Can Cook
-* 2D metriodvania about a rat who is trying to make his
+* 2D metriodvania about a rat who is trying to make his final dish "Ratatouille"

 ### Group Members
 * Cormac Stone - Code and Game Design